bensu/zig-csv/README.md

 sys 0.03
 ```

+I took this benchmark from the awesome [rust-csv](https://github.com/BurntSushi/rust-csv).

 # Acknowledgements

 Thank you [BurntSushi](https://github.com/BurntSushi) from doing such a great job with [rust-csv](https://github.com/BurntSushi/rust-csv).
 It is well-documented, well-tested, and has great benchmarks.